suemon-suemon/Research-Workflow/ReadMe.md

 Ir --
 "1.
-Reread the technical papers on this topic
+Reread the technical papers on this topic<br>
-2. Read techniques and methods
+2. Read techniques and methods<br>
-3. Search and understand the rationale
+3. Search and understand the rationale<br>
-4. Ignore the technical details"
+4. Ignore the technical details<br>"
 --> At([Know the techniques used])